 Different roles: Our board went through extensive board training from ACSI several years ago.
 As new members come on the Board, the basics from this training is shared with them.
 They also receive ongoing articles on board governance for Christian schools.
 All Board members are required to read the book “Serving God In The Christian School.”
 This training and reading has helped clarify the role of the Board.

 The Board is responsible for setting the spiritual and educational vision for the school, and translating that vision into goals and objectives.
-(For example, adding a high school, building the Activity Center, remodeling, working with Mr. Ridder on academic standards based on standardized test results, and planning for a solid financial future.)
-The board sets the school budget, tuition rates, allocates resources for projects, determines staff compensation and benefits, and approves all faculty hirings/firings regarding personnel that are recommended by Mr. Ridder.
+(For example, adding a high school, building the Patriot Center, remodeling, working with Dr. Ridder on academic standards based on standardized test results, and planning for a solid financial future.)
+The board sets the school budget, tuition rates, allocates resources for projects, determines staff compensation and benefits, and approves all faculty hirings/firings regarding personnel that are recommended by Dr. Ridder.
 When you approach a Board member about a complaint involving a student or family, they will direct you to your child’s teacher or the Head of School.
 The Board also has several standing and ad hoc committees including legal affairs, finance, curriculum, technology, and the Sports Advisory Council.
-(Mrs. Oates directs our development program and is responsible for cultivating relationships with donors; fundraising including capital projects, the annual banquet, STO and other scholarship fundraising; marketing communications; student recruitment/admissions; and special events and projects.)
+Mrs. King directs enrollment, student recruitment/admissions and assisting families with scholarship opportunities; directs our development program and is responsible for cultivating relationships with donors; fundraising including capital projects, the annual banquet, STO and other scholarship fundraising.